dhellmann/pymotw-3/source/select/index.rst

    :const:`POLLNVAL`  Channel not open
    =================  ===========

-The echo server will be setting up some sockets just for reading, and others to be read from or written to.
+The echo server will be setting up some sockets just for reading and others to be read from or written to.
 The appropriate combinations of flags are saved to the local variables :data:`READ_ONLY` and :data:`READ_WRITE`.